Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 ## Pass unlimited arguments to a function

-Let's say you have a function that takes unlimited arguments, perhaps they are properties you want to dynamically loop over.
+Let's say you have a function that takes unlimited arguments.
+Perhaps they are properties you want to loop over dynamically.

 ```js
 const myFunc = (...args) => {